google/zetasql/docs/operators.md

 otherwise returns `FALSE`.

-`NOT LIKE` returns `TRUE` if the string in the first operand `expression_1` does not match a pattern specified by the second operand `expression_2`, otherwise returns `FALSE`.
+`NOT LIKE` returns `TRUE` if the string in the first operand `expression_1` doesn't match a pattern specified by the second operand `expression_2`, otherwise returns `FALSE`.

 Expressions can contain these characters: